astropy/astropy/docs/development/style-guide.rst

 section heading hierarchy across Astropy's RST files.

-Section headings in reStructuredText files are created by underlining (and optionally overlining) the section title with a punctuation character at least as long as the text.
+Section headings in reStructuredText files are created by underlining (and optionally overlining) the section title with a punctuation character the same length as the text.

 Examples
 --------

 ::

   *************************
   This is a Chapter Heading
   *************************

 ::

   This is a Section Heading
   =========================